-B. Effective July 1, 2020, the The Workers' Compensation Court of Existing Claims shall consist of one judge to be appointed by the Governor, with confirmation by the Senate.
+- B. Effective July 1, 2020, the The Workers' Compensation Court of Existing Claims shall consist of one judge to be appointed by the Governor, with confirmation by the Senate.
 The judge shall be appointed for a term to expire on July 1, 2022 2023.
-For the 1 purpose of continued operation of the Court of Existing Claims until July 1, 2027, the existing judge on the effective date of this act 3 4 shall continue to serve, with the term to expire on July 1, 2027.
-5 The Governor shall select the judge from a list of three applicants submitted to the Governor by the Judicial Nominating Commission.
-If 6 7 the list is not acceptable to the Governor, the Governor may request from the Judicial Nominating Commission a list of names of three 8 9 additional applicants.
-Any present judge of the Court of Existing 10 Claims may apply to the Judicial Nominating Commission for 11 appointment to fill any position authorized by this section.
+For the purpose of continued operation of the Court of Existing Claims until July 1, 2027, the existing judge on the effective date of this act shall continue to serve, with the term to expire on July 1, 2027.
+The Governor shall select the judge from a list of three applicants submitted to the Governor by the Judicial Nominating Commission.
+If the list is not acceptable to the Governor, the Governor may request from the Judicial Nominating Commission a list of names of three additional applicants.
+Any present judge of the Court of Existing Claims may apply to the Judicial Nominating Commission for appointment to fill any position authorized by this section. - C. A judge may be removed for cause by the Court on the Judiciary prior to the expiration of his or her term.